m123456789-ctrl/assignment/README.md

 # Assignment

-To be run in Azure Databricks environment
+To be run in Azure Databricks environment by:
+a) in your workspace/repository create -> Git folder by using https://github.com/m123456789-ctrl/assignment.git and using GitHub as provider
+b) extract archive and upload it in Databricks environment

 1. To do before running